-In fact, if you go to the Midwest Convention in Cincinnati on April 25-27, 2019, you can meet ME!!
+In fact, if you go to any of the Great Homeschool Conventions in 2021, you can meet ME!!

-Yes, I am THRILLED to announce that I have been chosen as a featured speaker for the Ohio Great Homeschool Convention and will be sharing three sessions about all things homeschooling high school!
+Yes, I am THRILLED to announce that I have been chosen as a featured speaker for ALL of the conventions this year and will be sharing three sessions about all things homeschooling high school!
 I would LOVE to meet you personally at my booth!!

 Oh, and BTW, at any one of these, you can drop off the kids at their own special event hosted by Giant Cow Ministries!

 Which means you can’t even use lack of child care as an excuse not to go!!
 And your older kids can volunteer to help, which offsets the price for the younger kids.
 It’s a win-win!
 Read more about the kids’ event here: Giant Cow Ministries at Great Homeschool Conventions.

 So now you see why you NEED to attend a Great Homeschool Convention!

 (and you know I don’t say the “need to” words that often!)